 Goal setting helps you define what you’d want to achieve

 Taking weight-loss goal as an example.
 Frank currently weighs 125kg which is way above the normal BMI (Body Mass Index) range.
-The risk associated with being overweight became a medical concern to Frank so, he made a plan to bring his weight down to 85kg in 2 months.
+The risk associated with being overweight became a medical concern to Frank so, he drew up a goal to bring his weight down to 85kg in 2 months.

 Goal setting helps you define what you’d want to achieve in a clear and definite timeline because the clearer and more definite the idea, the better.